mantidproject/documents/Design/AbsorptionCorrections/GenericShapeAbsorptionCorrection.md

 SetSample(w1, Volumes=[van_cyl])
 ```

-**Question**: Do we need a "shortcut" syntax to be able to more easily configure common shapes, e.g. flat place, cylinder, annulus ?
+**Question**: Do we need a "shortcut" syntax to be able to more easily configure common shapes, e.g. flat plate, cylinder, annulus ?

 ### <a name="S-sample-holder-properties"></a> Definition of interface to input sample holder properties

 In general these would be set by a new algorithm called `SetSampleHolder` that also accepts the same `Volumes` type argument as `SetSample` above.
 In addition this could be extended to accept an identifer that
 would be used to pick up from a set of predefined sample holders defined in a set of files - see [below](#S-predefined-sample-holder) for more details.

-**Question**: Do we need a "shortcut" syntax to be able to more easily configure common shapes, e.g. flat place, cylinder, annulus ?

 ### <a name="S-calculation-algorithm"></a> Definition of interface to run the calculational algorithm